 Machu Picchu, Peru’s “Lost City of the Incas,” made my life list when I was in junior high school.
 Now, at the end of my sixth decade, I’ve focused more intently on my “must see” goals — Egypt’s pyramids, Cambodia’s Angkor Wat, China’s Great Wall, the Rwandan mountain gorillas, etc. With the turmoil in the […]

-West Virginia’s New River Gorge National River
+West Virginia’s New River Gorge National Park and Preserve

 If you’re a Baby Boomer (born 1946-1964), mention of the New River brings to mind intense whitewater adventures under Spartan conditions.
 If you didn’t experience it, you heard about it from friends who rafted or kayaked the Lower New in the 60s and 70s.
 They talked of paddling Class III-V rapids, eating soggy baloney sandwiches […]